grannycart/by-sound-alone/index.md

 [//]: # (Removed this bullet 2024-01-13: Not ready to commit to a whole book yet?
 Here's a short story I'm working on that is set in the same universe, still with plenty of submarine action: Untitled Short Story 13k wordscontent/untitled-submarine-short-story.md)

 ### More information:
-Above you can read a complete novel (118k+ words, 380+ pages).
-It is entirely free, released under a Creative Commons open-content non-commercial license.
-It's about submarines.
-Not nuclear submarines, or modern submarines, or any kind of submarine that actually existed.
+A complete novel: 118k+ words, 380+ pages.
+The content
+is entirely free, released under a Creative Commons open-content non-commercial license.
+I encourage you to download and share the e-book files.
-It is about _cargo_ submarines.
-* [Read a "preview"](content/preview) Not an excerpt or summary, but a series of slices to give you a feel for the book.
-(Does it begin with "In a world..."?
-Sure does!)
-800 words/~3 min read

-### Give me the back-of-the-book blurb
-In a slightly skewed-off timeline of mid-20th-century Earth, the surface of the ocean has become a contested place.
-International shipping is forced undersea, carried out by subs fitted for transporting cargo.
-Captain Sylvia Percy and her small crew run one such boat, the _Prospect_.
-They fight a daily battle to keep their rusting submarine from dropping into the depths.
-It's just another grimy job until they find themselves pursued by a military sub driven by some inexplicable violent purpose.
-To survive, the crew of the Prospect push the machine that is their home to the very edge of its capabilities, while still trying to make their delivery on time.
+(For a paper version you have to buy it from one of our coporate overlords.
+Sorry.
+I still encourage you to share the paper books though.)

 ### What's it like?
 Fundamentally, it's a mashup of 1970s trucker culture and 1960s